yyIntsuki/ProMo-Sense/README.md

-# ProMo-Sense
+# Web
-This repository is used for development and version control of ProMo-Sense.
+This folder is designated for web application code.